pautown/paulpay/README.md

 # Usage

+- Visit 127.0.0.1:8900/user to view your user settings
-- Visit 127.0.0.1:8900/view to view your superchat history
+- Visit 127.0.0.1:8900/userobs to view your user OBS settings
-- Visit 127.0.0.1:8900/alert?auth=adminadmin to see notifications
+- Visit 127.0.0.1:8900/alert to see notifications (only have one of these open at a time, preferrably in the OBS screen)
+- Visit 127.0.0.1:8900/progressbar to see the OBS progressbar which gets modified in the OBS settings url
+-
-- The default username is `admin` and password `adminadmin`.
-Change these in `main.go`
+- The default username is `admin` and password `hunter123`.
+Change these in the http://127.0.0.1:8900/user panel
-- Edit web/index.html and web/style.css to customize your front page!

 # OBS

+- Add a Browser source in OBS and point it to `127.0.0.1:8900/alert` for Dono Alerts
-- Add a Browser source in obs and point it to `https://example.com/alert?auth=adminadmin`
+- Add a Browser source in OBS and point it to `127.0.0.1:8900/progressbar` to display the Dono Bar in OBS

 # Future plans